About

 Trust work involves deciphering tax code, calculating probabilities, and understanding financial mechanics.
 Look for accountants, mathematicians, or statisticians who went on to law school, because they understand how the numbers actually work before the legal theory comes into play.

-✓ I started as an accountant with a BS in Accounting from the University of Wyoming and a minor in Statistics.
-I passed the CPA exam on my first sitting before going to law school.
-The numbers side of trust work has always been native to how I think.
+✓ Mark started as an accountant with a BS in Accounting from the University of Wyoming and a minor in Statistics.
+He passed the CPA exam on his first sitting before going to law school.
+The numbers side of trust work has always been native to how he thinks.

 At Least 20 Years of Practice